-The College was successful in obtaining a government grant through SALIX to part-fund installation of retrofit technology to reduce its carbon footprint.
-The final expenditure was £5.8 million and the grant secured from SALIX was £2.8 million for this project, with the College providing the balance of funds of £3 million.
+The College successfully obtained a government grant through SALIX to partially fund the installation of retrofit technology at its Gloucester and Cheltenham sites, aiming to reduce its carbon footprint.
+The final expenditure was £5.8 million.
+The grant secured from SALIX was £2.8 million for this project, with the College providing the balance of funds required of £3 million.

-The College agreed to engage with the Natural Capital benchmarking tool to identify the impact of investment on the site and consider the opportunities that this will present to either mitigate any negative impact, or enhance positive opportunities.
+The College agreed to engage with the Natural Capital benchmarking tool to identify the impact of investment on the site and consider the opportunities that this will present to either mitigate any negative impact or enhance positive opportunities.

-By signing the Sustainable Development Goals Accord, Gloucestershire College has aligned itself to an international community of educators committed to supporting the UN SDG's including the task of addressing climate change and is now embracing the opportunities to align activity and work towards net zero by 2030.
+By signing the SDG accord, Gloucestershire College has aligned itself to an international community of educators committed to supporting the UN SDGs, including the task of addressing climate change, and is now embracing the opportunities to align activity and work towards net zero by 2030.

-A report from Hillside Environmental Services stated that as an institution, Gloucestershire College is showing significant intent on the environmental agenda, citing the Cinderford development as an exemplar of environmental standards and has conducted an evaluation of the College's energy consumption.
-The Cinderford campus is 25% more energy efficient than other sites and, if onsite generation is included, this increases to 30%.
+A report from Hillside Environmental Services stated that as an institution, Gloucestershire College is showing significant intent on the environmental agenda, citing the Cinderford development as an exemplar of environmental standards.
+An evaluation of the College's energy consumption found that the Cinderford campus is 25% more energy efficient than other sites and, if onsite generation is included, this increases to 30%.

-The College publishes sustainability data on its website.
+The College publishes a Greenhouse Gas Emissions Inventory and Annual Streamlined Energy and Carbon Report on its website.